 Suddenly this means that you can look at different blocks.
 Smaller ones, maybe even odd shaped ones.
 The sites that others aren’t interested in.
-Which means, less competition and a lower cost.
+Which means, less competition and a lower price.

-After our meeting yesterday, the couple has decided to change their search criteria and they will start looking for smaller sized blocks that don’t’ have an ideal location, which hopefully should save them quite a lot of money.
+After our meeting yesterday, the couple decided to change their search criteria and they will start looking for smaller sized blocks that don’t have an ideal location, which hopefully should save them quite a lot of money.